GENI-NSF/geni-tools/doc/omni-design-notes.md

 The AL2S aggregate is based on FOAM (https://bitbucket.org/barnstorm/foam).
 The base code is roughly that at: https://bitbucket.org/ahelsing/foam-0.12-with-speaks-for It was written by Luke Fowler of Indiana University / Internet2.

+## Workflow
+1. Configure logging and set up options
+* Find `stitcher_logging.conf`, which is more complicated due to windows binaries
+* Create needed directories and set up logging output
+* Rotate `stitcher.log` so we keep up to 5 old log files
+* Configure logging using Omni
+* Suppress anything but WARN messages on the console while we load the omni config file, by editing the level on the console log handler.
+Note this is sensitive to the setup of the logging configuration file.
+* Merge use of the omni `-p` option the the stitcher `--fileDir` option
+* Call stitchhandler
+2. Set up Stitch Handler
+* Initilize the Omni framework.
+Suppress all but WARN console messages when doing so
+* Set the `timeoutTime` to track when Stitcher should give up
+3. Parse arguments
+* Select functions by name that stitcher can handler that aren't allocations, like `describe` and `delete`
+ * Construct the aggregates to act on for those methods
+  * Use the stitcher saved AM list first
+  * If that gives none, use `--useSliceAggregates`
+  * If there is just one aggregate, pass this to Omni
+ * If this is `describe`, do `rebuildManifest` (see below)
+ * Otherse, `doDelete()` (see below)
+* If this is not `allocate` or `createsliver`, then pass this to Omni (adding aggregates from the amlist file)
+4. Parse the RSpec (see `RSpecParser`)
+5. Check the kind of request this is
+* `mustCallSCS`
+ * Make sure all links explicitly list the aggregates implied, by searching through the nodes for the interfaces on the link
+ * If the link has more than 1 aggregate, is the `vlan` type, and doesn't use a shared VLAN, it is stitching.
+Note that this heuristic is brittle.
+ * Check by aggregate URN if the aggregates on this link are all ExoGENI.
+If so, we could just use ExoGENI stitching (no SCS needed).
+But if the users said `--noEGStitching` in some form or `--noExoSM`, then we choose to use the SCS anyhow
+* `hasGRELink`
+ * If there is a link of type `gre` or `egre` with 2 aggregates / 2 interfaces, then it is a GRE link
+* Check for any unbound nodes and ensure the list of aggregates to process includes all aggregates hosting nodes
+* If this is not a fully bound multi aggregate request, pass the call to Omni
+6. Set up other singletons
+* Get the slice credential: We get it once for re-use later
+* Create the SCS interface
+7. Call the main stitching loop (see below) to reserve the resources - see `mainStitchingLoop`
+8. Create and save the combined manifest: `getAndSaveCombinedManifest`
+9. Get pretty messages about when resources expire: `getExpirationMessage`
+10. Save the list of aggregates used in this slice in a file for later use by stitcher
+11. Clean up temporary files
+12. Construct a return message and return

+FIXME FIXME.....

 ## Sections to add
 * stitchhandler, launcher, objects.py